sekka1/managedkube.com/_posts/2019-02-27-k8sbot-pod-logs.md

 ![k8sbot logs](/assets/blog/images/workflow/k8sbot-pod-logs.png)

-Interested in giving k8sBot a try?
-Sign-up <A HREF="https://managedkube.com/start-free-trial">here</a>
+Interested in giving k8sBot a try? <A HREF="https://managedkube.com/">Learn more</a> or <A HREF="https://managedkube.com/free-k8sbot-trial-signup">start a free 30 day trial</a>